jaytlang/him/README.txt

 - back out to the main menu, then head to Component config > Driver Configurations > RMT Configuration. enable the "ISR IRAM safe" option.
 - back out and save the configuration
+- optionally tune the compiler options for performance. then re-save.
 - run `idf.py build`
 - run `idf.py flash monitor` with the board plugged in